RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

 ## **The AZOS GNU/Linux operating system, general purpose, based on Arch Linux.**

-AZOS is a GNU/Linux distribution, focused on providing a user friendly and secure environment and a great and fast workflow, achieved through the usage of the KDE Desktop.
+AZOS is a GNU/Linux distribution, focused on providing a user friendly and secure environment and a great and fast workflow, achieved through the usage of the KDE Plasma Desktop.
 Our biggest goal is to make Linux an ideal platform for everyday users.

 ## AZOS GNU/Linux Features